-It gives me great pleasure to present the Strategic Plan ("SP") for the National Consumer Tribunal ("Tribunal" or "the NCT") for the five-year period 2020/21 to 2024/25.
-This Strategic Plan is aligned to the Department of Trade and Industry's (the dti) strategic goals.
-It contributes towards delivery on the objectives of the National Development Plan (NDP) and the Medium Term Strategic Framework ("MTSF").
-It also contributes to dti responsibilities linked thereto.
+It gives me great pleasure to present the Revised Annual Performance Plan ("APP") for the National Consumer Tribunal ("Tribunal" or "the NCT") for the period 2021/22 to 2023/24.
+This Annual Performance Plan is aligned to the Department of Trade, Industry and Competition's ("the dtic") strategic goals.
+It contributes towards delivery on the objectives of the National Development Plan ("NDP") and the Medium-Term Strategic Framework ("MTSF").
+It also contributes to dtic responsibilities linked thereto.
 It further establishes the key areas of focus that will enable the NCT to deliver on its legal mandate.

-In preparation of this Strategic Plan, consideration was taken of key provisions of the Constitution of the Republic of South Africa, primary core legislation such as the National Credit Act, the Consumer Protection Act, the National Credit Amendment Act, No 7 of 2019, the Rules of the Tribunal and other applicable (incidental) laws such as the Public Finance Management Act (PFMA), Promotion of Administrative Justice (PAJA), Promotion of Access to Information Act (PAIA) and Protection of Personal Information Act (POPIA) and regulations.
+In preparation of this Annual Performance Plan, consideration was taken of key provisions of the Constitution of the Republic of South Africa, primary constitutive legislation such as the National Credit Act ("NCA), the Consumer Protection Act ("CPA"), the National Credit Amendment Act, No 7 of 2019 ("NCAA"), the Rules of the Tribunal and other applicable (incidental) laws such as the Public Finance Management Act ("PFMA"), Promotion of Administrative Justice ("PAJA"), Promotion of Access to Information Act ("PAIA") and Protection of Personal Information Act ("POPIA") and regulations.
 Employment laws, tax laws and National Treasury precepts are embedded, even when not specifically listed in this plan.